 This is Part 4 of my 6 part series of trail guides for Bergslagsleden.
 Please read my introduction and epilogue to this trail here if you haven't done so yet.
 This entire trail is also a part of the E1 trail system, and you can read more about that in my E1 trail guides here.
 Please keep in mind it is still a work in progress.
+And you can find the official trail website here if you haven't already.

 This report covers stages 7-5, or from Mogetorp to Uskavi/Lindesberg.
 This will be a unique report in that there I hiked quite a lot of off-trail and/or alternative routes in these stages, perhaps the most dramatic example was skipping stage 6 entirely--more on this later.